microsoft/msr-morello-automation/work-bus/docs/azure_setup.rst

 ================

 Having :ref:`created <work-bus/docs/azure_setup/service_princ_mk>` a service
-principal for :doc:`the executor <executor>`, we must grant it some roles so that it may use the other resources we have created, above.
+principal for :doc:`the executor <executor>`, ``$exsp``, we must grant it some roles so that it may use the other resources we have created, above.
 Specifically, it will require...

 * read access to the work submission topic::